-While it's also true that not all Salvias smell, well, pleasant, many varieties are grown specifically for the pungent or even sweet aromas that they release into the air.
-These ten Salvias are our top picks for the best-smelling varieties in the garden.
+While it's also true that not all Salvias smell pleasant, many varieties are grown specifically for the pungent or even sweet aromas that they release into the air.
+The following Salvias are among our top picks for the best-smelling varieties in the garden.

 Also known as Fruit Scented Sage, Salvia dorisiana fills the garden with a strong, luscious fragrance that's reminiscent of tropical fruit punch that's been spiked with a healthy dose of pineapple.
 This sage doesn't just smell delicious it's also a gorgeous addition to the landscape.

-Salvia dorsiana grows to 4 feet tall and blooms from late-Fall through the Winter with spikes of large, magenta-pink blossoms that draw hummingbirds with their delicate tubular shape.
-Salvia dorisiana looks great even when it's not blooming; its large, heart-shaped foliage brightens the garden with lively, lime-green color and a gently fuzzy texture.
+Salvia dorsiana grows to 4 feet tall and blooms from late fall through the winter with spikes of large, magenta-pink blossoms that draw hummingbirds with their delicate tubular shape.
+Even when not blooming, its large, heart-shaped foliage brightens the garden with lively, lime-green color and a gently fuzzy texture.

-Salvia elegans grows quickly up to 3 feet in warm, inland regions, and even taller - up to 5 feet in cooler, coastal landscapes.
+S. elegans grows quickly up to 3 feet in warm, inland regions, and even taller -- up to 5 feet -- in cooler, coastal landscapes.
 It blooms with dramatic spikes covered with bright scarlet flowers that attract hummingbirds.
 The flowers are edible and make a sweet, honeysuckle-like addition to salads or fruit plates.

-Salvia elegans also grows in several highly scented varieties.
-One of the smallest types, 'Tangerine', only grows to 18 inches tall, a perfect choice for small spaces or containers.
-Its spreading, dense growth patterns also make 'Tangerine' an effective ground cover.
+S. elegans also grows in several highly scented varieties.
+One of the smallest types, Tangerine, only grows to 18 inches tall, a perfect choice for small spaces or containers.
+Its spreading, dense growth patterns also make Tangerine an effective ground cover.
 This aromatic sage's leaves have a distinct citrus smell that lends a touch of the exotic to the garden, while its dark red blossoms last for months with proper care.

-A large sage, Salvia gravida can grow to more than 5 feet tall and may require support from a trellis, wall nearby tree.
-It responds well to late-winter and late-pruning and may need protection from winter wind or rain.
-It's hardy in USDA Zones 8 to 11.
-It thrives in rich, well-drained soil and sites with regular irrigation and sunny to partially shaded exposures.
+Gravid Sage can grow to more than 5 feet tall and may require support from a trellis, wall, or nearby tree.
+It may need protection from winter wind or rain.
+Hardy in USDA Zones 8 to 11, it thrives in rich, well-drained soil and sites with regular irrigation and sunny to partially shaded exposures.